SuperOfficeDocs/superoffice-docs/docs/en/contact/howto/crmscript/set-interest-on-off-crmscript.md

 title: Set interests
 description: How to update interests with CRMScript.
 author: Eivind Fasting
-so.date: 04.12.2024
+so.date: 04.15.2024
-keywords: CRMScript, company, interests so.topic: howto
+keywords: CRMScript, contact, interests so.topic: howto
 ---

-# How to set an interest on or off for a company (CRMScript)
+# How to set an interest on or off for a contact (CRMScript)

 You can search for an [interest][1] and then set the interest to true or false.
 Here, we use a CRMScript.